driskell/log-courier/docs/codecs/Filter.md

 *Boolean.
 Optional.
 Default: false*

-Negates `patterns` so that each match becomes a non-match and a non-match becomes a match.
+Negates `patterns` so that an event is only shipped if none of the patterns matched.